kubernetes-sigs/hydrophone/docs/ci-cd-integration-guide.md

 **Notes:**

-* Prow jobs require a Kubernetes cluster and a secret containing the kubeconfig.
+* Prow jobs may require a Kubernetes cluster and a secret containing the kubeconfig.
 * You can schedule periodic runs or trigger on pull requests.

 ---